Marine Meteorology and Space

 - Atmospheric prediction addresses topics in global, mesoscale and on-scene modeling focused on the marine atmosphere and coastal zone.
 Topics of recent interest include:

-- Tropical cyclone behavior and evolution, especially unique genesis, intensity and structure issues in the Western Pacific
+- Tropical cyclone behavior and evolution, especially genesis, intensity (including rapid intensification) and structure issues in the Western Pacific

 - Development of physical parameterizations suitable for near-real-time, high spatial and temporal resolution environmental prediction

-- Atmospheric effects places emphasis on topics that aim to improve the modeling and prediction of environmental effects on electromagnetic and electro-optic propagation critical to Navy and Marine Corps platform, sensor, weapons and communications performance.
+- Atmospheric effects places emphasis on improving the modeling and prediction of environmental effects on electromagnetic and electro-optic propagation critical to Navy and Marine Corps platform, sensor, weapons and communications performance.
 Topics of interest include:

 - Aerosol-cloud-radiation interaction